BrilworksarrowBlogarrowProduct Engineering

 1. Synchronous Rendering

-Fabric uses the JavaScript Interface (JSI) to enable direct, synchronous communication between JavaScript and native code.
-JSI allows JavaScript to call native functions directly in memory, bypassing serialization.
-This enables real-time UI updates, as changes in JavaScript are immediately reflected in the native UI.
+Fabric uses the JavaScript Interface (JSI) to allow direct, synchronous communication between JavaScript and native code.
+This bypasses the need for serialization, so UI changes in JavaScript are immediately reflected in the native layer.
+This leads to smoother animations, faster scrolling, and near-native performance.

 2. C++ Core